 - High or Low Intensity Cardio

-If you have any of these habits, try to eliminate or reduce them as much as possible (resource).
+Avoid any of these habits.
+Try to eliminate or reduce them as much as possible 6.

 - Excess Alcohol